azze-r/Android-Git-Trendings/README.md

 Here is an android project that fetch github api to load most trendings repos clickable with some features :

+- This reques is based on current Date

 - Repos are scrollable with dynamically reload using pagination

 - github api with link : https://api.github.com/search/repositories?q=created:%3E2017-10-22&sort=stars&order=desc